 I know of many adults in the world of chess who never seem to be able to reach the 2000+ mark.
-My questions is why?
+My question is why?
 They are dedicated, very interested in chess, and enjoy the game.
 So why are they not able to crack the 2000 rating level?
-I have some theories about this based on my own painful process the past 15 years of chess playing and learning.
+I have some theories about this based on my own painful process over the past 15 years of chess playing and learning.

 First, a little bit about my abstract beginning in chess.
 My first exposure to chess is drastically different than the young authors at Chess˄Summit.
 My journey started without the influence and resources that the internet provides today’s young players.

 I did not learn how the pieces moved and rules of the game until I was 25 years old, and somehow I have passed the 2000 rating barrier a couple years before my 40th birthday, and believe me – if I can do it, anyone can!
-My beginning started at a college party where some friends of mine were playing chess on one of those cheap fold up wooden boards where the pieces fit inside.
+My beginning started at a college party where some friends of mine were playing chess on one of those cheap, fold up wooden boards where the pieces fit inside.
 I was instantly drawn to the game and to what they were doing.
-They explained the game to me in a quick and probably not very instructive way.
+They explained the game to me in a quick and not very instructive way.
 They just wanted new blood to beat up on!
 All evening they took turns crushing me and enjoying laughter at my expense.
-I think most people would have been defeated by introduction to chess, but it only added fuel to my fire.
+I think most people would have been defeated by this introduction to chess, but it only added fuel to my fire.
 My college friends continued to beat me for a couple of months until I won my first game!
 Now I was really hooked!
-Next venue was a famous coffee house in Cleveland Heights Ohio called Arabica where local masters and class players would frequent daily playing speed chess and casual games.
+Next venue was a famous coffee house in Cleveland Heights Ohio called Arabica, where local masters and class players would frequent daily playing speed chess and casual games.
 This place was heaven!
-Chess at any time of the day, day or night There was also an IM who frequented the coffee shop and would give dazzling displays of time odd blitz, and often times free lessons to anyone who would listen.
-The only down side to this place is that this was before the smoking ban, so by the end of the night one could barely see across the room.
+Chess at any time – day or night There was also an IM who frequented the coffee shop and would give dazzling displays of time odd blitz, and often times give free lessons to anyone who would listen.
+The only down side to this place is that this was before the smoking ban, so by the end of the night you could barely see across the room.
 I played for hours here and started to slowly improve my game.
 One of the regulars named Ray took me under his wing and tried to show me the tricks of the trade.
 One thing he would tell me when he would review my games, “You know what I need?
 A bigger 2×4 to wack you over the head with!”
 Again, I think this would discourage many players and pound them into submission, but I guess I was a fool for punishment and would always come back for more.
 The most important lesson from this hazardous beginning was the development and passion for chess and learning .
 After this I started playing in a Friday night game 30 tournament once a week and have been captivated ever since.

 After all these years I think I know how I could have made this journey a little easier and less painful.
 I knew once I reached 1300 or so that I would like to be 2000 someday.
 Something about having the number 2 in front of your rating made it seem more official.
 Looking back, I studied chess in an unorganized manner, and was never consistent on what I did.
 I would change openings all the time looking for the Holy Grail (no such thing when it comes to chess openings).
 I would switch chess books all the time without really reading one the entire way through.
 I would take every persons advice on playing and learning and would become even more confused!
 Then I met someone who had a love of the game, who enjoyed talking about chess, and more importantly liked to discuss and research ways on how to improve.
 This friend of mine is also an adult, and yes he conquered the 2000 rating barrier as well.
 What I took from him that has been and is still helpful is that chess really is just hard work.
 I needed to become more familiar with simple patterns (please read Vishal Kobla’s excellent articles!), and repeat the same problems over and over until they became part of my DNA.
 Once I started to do this my chess rating started to climb.
 We both did John Bain’s Chess Tactics for Students at least 15 times.